TheYuanLiao/academic-website/content/post/book-review-writing-science/index.md

   - Short and clear topic
   - The main verb follows the topic immediately
   - The key message comes at the stress

+### 3.3 Flow
+This is the crucial aspect contributing to a page turner.
+For the first time, I learned the difference between a list of sentences and a story.
+The difference is shown in the below figure adapted from Figure 13.2 of the book.

+{{< figure src="flow.png" title="List vs. Story." >}}

+If done quickly, the first draft is usually full of scattered ideas and the thinking does not necessarily become a coherent story.
+When rewriting, one should turn lists of sentences into stories by putting the topic and the stress in the right place.
+Below are from Examples 13.1 and 13.2 of the book.

+> List.
+Molecules are comprised of covalently bonded atoms.
+Molecules' reactions are controlled by the strength of the bonds.
+Molecules, however, sometimes react slower than bond strength would predict.

+> Story.
+Molecules are comprised of covalently bonded atoms.
+Bond strength controls a molecule's reactions.
+Sometimes however, those reactions are slower than bond strength would predict.

+### 3.4 Energizing writing

+- Active vs. passive voice.
+This controls whose story this is about.
+Passive voice sometimes is better when one needs to hide the actor and highlight the message.
+- Fuzzy verbs. occur, facilitate, conduct, implement, affect, perform.
+Strong action verbs include modify, increase, react, accelerate, accomplish, decrease, inhibit, migrate, create, invade, disrupt.
+- Nominalizations - the conversion of a word or phrase into a noun.
+This is the hardest part to avoid/revise.
+"Failure of ... is observed" vs. "XX fail to ..."

+### 3.5 Words

+- Jargon.
+A term that refers to a schema the reader does not hold and for which there is an adequate plain language equivalent.
+- Technical terms.
+A term that refers to a schema the reader does hold and for which either there is no plain language equivalent or where using it would be confusing.
+    - Beginning of the sentence.
+Every reader knows and understands the term.
+    - End of the sentence.
+Define a new term for the reader.
+    - Middle of the sentence.
+Most readers know the term while it is not critical to the story.
+- Avoid being unnecessarily technical where there is plain language equivalent.
+- Emotional weight.

+    > Despite the benefits of short, light words, academics routinely fall into the centuries-old trap of choosing long, heavy Latin words.
+Many of us are still showing off instead of communicating.

+    Consume vs Eat, Permit vs. Let, Initiate vs. Start, Utilize vs. Use, Attempt vs. Try...

+- Prepositional phrases vs. compound nouns. "rate of reaction vs. reaction rate".

+## 4 Real editing

+### 4.1 Condensing

+Strategies for condensing.
+1) Redundancies, 2) Obvious, 3) Modifiers: adjectives and adverbs, 4) Metadiscourse, and 5) Verbosity.

+- Metadiscourse.
+"We found that ...", "We argue that ...", "These results may indicate ...".

+I used metadiscourse a lot because of lacking the sense to take care of the flow; I was driven by the data and doing data dump instead of synthesize the results into a story.
+These metadiscourses disrupt the flow easily and should be consciously avoided.

+- Putting it all together.
+1) Structure, 2) Clarity, 3) Flow, and 4) Language.

+### 4.2 Dealing with limitations

+- Introduction.
+Promise the story you will deliver.
+- Materials and methods.
+Acknowledge it sooner than later especially the method is not standard.
+- Discussion.
+Use "but, yes" to remind of the limitations but don't dwell on them.
+- Within the conclusions.
+Never end with the specific limitations but open up the future research with concrete questions.

+The above notes omit the last three chapters, "Writing global science", "Writing for the public", and "Resolution", and the appendices of writing resources.

+After reading this book, I started writing a new paper.
+The related work part took me two weeks to finish.
+I write in a completely different way with all the knowledge learned from this book.
+I became more cautious and therefore, painfully slower in writing down anything.
+But I guess it is a process, trust it and you will become a better writer.
+Have fun writing science!